I’ve been living in Fukuoka for over 4 years, and one of the things I can’t get tired of? The wonderful food scene!

 Yatai Food Stalls (屋台)

 For a fun evening experience, head to a yatai!
 Yatais are outdoor food stalls that pop up in the evening and are taken down each night.
 Each stall offers a unique, intimate experience where you can see the chefs cooking up close and mingle with other customers.
-My Fukuoka Yatai guide is coming soon!
+Want to know some of my favorite yatais?
+Check out the Foodie’s Guide to Fukuoka, Japan.

 Here is a map of the yatais around the city (updated as of August 2023).